memN0ps/arsenal-rs/README.md

 <h1>What is MimiRust?</h1>
 <hr>
-<p>MimiRust is a program based on the wdigest attack vector implementation employed within Mimikatz.<br>MimiRust is like the name already says made in the Rust language.
+<p>MimiRust is a program based on the wdigest attack vector implementation employed within Mimikatz.<br>Like the name suggests MimiRust has been coded in the Rust language.
 MimiRust has been made to extract plain-text passwords of the Windows operating system through the wdigest attack vector.
 It supports the following operating systems:</p>
 <ul>
   <li>Win7 x64</li>
   <li>Windows Server 2008 x64</li>